itublg/itucs-vmimage/README.rst

 doing the assignments in some of the courses (listed below) of the Computer Engineering Department of the Istanbul Technical University, you will need to set up an environment that contains the needed software packages.
-Your options are outlined below.
+This document outlines your options.

 The currently supported courses are: